Elon Musk withdraws Twitter takeover bid

 AFP

-Elon Musk, the boss of Tesla and SpaceX, told Twitter on Friday that he was ending the agreement reached with the board of directors to buy the social network because of “false and misleading” information about the company. .
+Elon Musk, the boss of Tesla and SpaceX, told Twitter on Friday that he was ending the agreement reached with the board of directors to buy the social network because of “false and misleading” information regarding the company. .

 In a letter published by the American financial policeman, his lawyers assure that Twitter has not respected its commitments made in the agreement, by not giving all the information requested on the number of fake accounts and spam.